touying-typ/touying/src/configs.typ

 /// - align-list-marker-with-baseline (bool): Whether to align the list marker with the baseline.
 The default value is `true`.
 ///
 /// - scale-list-items (none, float): Whether to scale the list items recursively.
 The default value is `none`.
-#let common(
+#let config-common(
   handout: false,
   cover: hide,
   slide-level: 2,
-  slide: none,
+  slide-fn: none,
-  new-section-slide: none,
+  new-section-slide-fn: none,
-  new-subsection-slide: none,
+  new-subsection-slide-fn: none,
-  new-subsubsection-slide: none,
+  new-subsubsection-slide-fn: none,
-  new-subsubsubsection-slide: none,
+  new-subsubsubsection-slide-fn: none,
   zero-margin-header: true,
   zero-margin-footer: true,
   datetime-format: auto,
+  auto-offset-for-heading: true,
   with-pdfpc-file-label: true,
   // some black magics for better slides writing,
   // maybe will be deprecated in the future